Winning Lines (American game show)

-Winning Lines is an American game show that aired from January 8, 2000, to February 18, 2000, the day after its official cancellation.
+Winning Lines is an American game show that aired from January 8 to February 18, 2000, the day after its official cancellation.
 Adapted from the British format of the same name created by David Briggs, Mike Whitehill and Steven Knight, it was considered as CBS's answer to the success of ABC's Who Wants to Be a Millionaire.
 Winning Lines was hosted by Dick Clark, directed by James Yukich and produced by Stone Stanley Entertainment in conjunction with the British production company, Celador.
 The announcer for the program was Chuck Riley.

 Geraldo Rivera was originally considered to host Winning Lines, but turned it down due to a last-minute contract dispute and CBS got Clark to host it immediately.

+Gameplay

 Round 1

 Forty-nine contestants took part; each was assigned a two-digit number from 01 to 49.
-Clark asked a series of mathematical questions, each with a numerical answer, and the contestants had five seconds to enter their answers on numerical keypads.
+The host asked a series of mathematical questions, each with a numerical answer, and the contestants had five seconds to enter their answers on numerical keypads.
 For each question, the contestant who entered the correct answer in the shortest time advanced to the next round.
 The round ended after six contestants had advanced, and the other 43 were eliminated with no winnings.

 Round 2: Sudden Death

-As in the British version, each contestant carried their number from Round 1 with them into Round 2.
-Clark asked a series of mathematical questions, each of which could be answered with the number belonging to one of the contestants still in play at the time.
-If a contestant buzzed in and correctly answered with an opponent's number, that opponent was eliminated; a contestant who correctly responded with his/her own number remained in the game.
+As in the British version, each contestant carried their number from Round 1 with them here.
+The host asked a series of mathematical questions, each of which could be answered with the number belonging to one of the contestants still in play at the time.
+If a contestant buzzed in and correctly answered with an opponent's number, that opponent was eliminated; a contestant who correctly responded with their own number remained in the game.
 An incorrect answer eliminated the contestant who gave it, regardless of the number.
-If no one buzzed in on a question, Clark revealed the correct answer and the contestant with that number was eliminated.
+If no one buzzed in on a question, the correct answer was revealed and the contestant with that number was eliminated.
 The last remaining contestant won $2,500 and advanced to the bonus round, while the other five each received $1,000.